April 1, 2018

 This is Jay’s fourth thru-hike, and he has never seen a feast like we had today!
 Trail Angel Mary planned on 20 hikers and ended up serving 45 of us.
 Everyone seemed to get enough to eat, and there was much sharing of food, along with laughter and visiting.

 Even the dog got enough as he blissfully chewed on steak bones!

 After two hours of feasting, we thanked our hosts several times and waddled away.
-After so many simple trail meals, my stomach thought it had died and gone to heaven.
-But even better was the camaraderie we had enjoyed, thanks to the vision and generosity of Trail Angel Mary and her friends!
+My stomach, used to simple trail meals, thought it had died and gone to heaven.
+But even better than the food was the camaraderie we had enjoyed, thanks to the vision and generosity of Trail Angel Mary and her friends!